kwhite2/git/lessons.md

 ## Challenge

-You made it to the end of this workshop-congratulations!
+You made it to the end of this workshop--congratulations!
 Now, practice your new skills:

 1. Fork and clone [the repository for this workshop](https://github.com/DHRI-Curriculum/git).
 Note not only *what* you are doing, but also *where* you working when completing these two different tasks.
 2. Make changes to the files on your local machine.
 Remember to save them!